Leon Drolet

-Leon Drolet (born January 9, 1967) is a Michigan Republican politician and elected Macomb County Commissioner.
+Leon Drolet (born January 9, 1967) is a Michigan Republican politician and Anti-tax activist elected Macomb County Commissioner.
 He is a political activist known for his conservative fiscal views, which have caused criticism from politicians from both sides, including Candace Miller, L. Brooks Patterson and Mark Hackel.
 From 2001 to 2006, Drolet served in the Michigan House of Representatives.
 Drolet also served as a Macomb County, Michigan county commissioner from 1999 to 2000 and from 2006 to 2008.
 Drolet was active in the Southeast Michigan Tea Party Movement.

 Michigan Civil Rights Initiative chairmanship

 In the 2006 election, he acted as statewide Chair of the Michigan Civil Rights Initiative.
 The Michigan Civil Rights Initiative used the petition process to place a state constitutional amendment (Proposal 2 of November 2006) before voters that prohibits governments in Michigan from discriminating against, or giving preferential treatment to, any citizen on the basis of race, gender, ethnicity or national origin in the operation of government hiring, contracting, or state university admissions.
 The amendment was approved by 58% of voters despite the fact that proponents were heavily outspent in the campaign by opponents who supported race-based government preference programs.